Cian-Chambliss/vscode_xbasic/README.md

 ## Features

-Handle .a5udf,.a5scr, and .a5class XBasic Source file types.
+Handle .a5udf,.a5scr, .a5class, .xbasic , .a5xbm,  .a5xbclass, .a5xbfl and .a5w XBasic Source file types.

 ## Known Issues